ceramicstudio/private-data-playground/README.md

 2. You will see a secondary signature request with the message "Give this application access to some of your data on Ceramic" - signing this request will create an authenticated browser session that the application will reference when writing data on your behalf.
 Go ahead and approve this request by clicking "Sign In".

-3. You will be prompted to enter a message - this can be any arbitrary message you'd like to use.
+3. Click on the "Write" toggle above the "C1 Endpoint" box.
+You will be prompted to enter a message - this can be any arbitrary message you'd like to use.
 Go ahead and enter this here and click "Create".

 4. Open up your computer notepad and save the value you'll see under "Stream ID".
 We will need this later.